rohitkvv/crs/docs/local-dev.md

 ## How to compose the app
 Following points are important to note:
 - Configure the server to listen on `0.0.0.0` instead of `127.0.0.1` when running in docker container.
 When running in a Docker container, `127.0.0.1` refers to the container's network namespace, not the host machine's.
-- The host name in database connection string to refer to the service name of docker compose.
+- The host name in database connection string should refer to the service name of docker compose.
 Ex: `db`